thequietlife/CTI-101/assets/networking fundamentals.md

 TCP and router systems are scalable.
 They can work for 8 devices or 8 billion devices.

-Principles of **Fault Tolerance Redundancy**
-The more routers we add the more reliable the internet becomes.
+Principles of **Fault Tolerance Redundancy**, the more routers we add the more reliable the internet becomes.

 ____